Shuoxuan/NGSIM_Cleaned_Dataset/README.md

 # NGSIM Cleaned Dataset

-We took some effort to clean the [Next Generation Simulation (NGSIM)](https://ops.fhwa.dot.gov/trafficanalysistools/ngsim.htm) dataset.
+We took some effort to reconstructed the [Next Generation Simulation (NGSIM)](https://ops.fhwa.dot.gov/trafficanalysistools/ngsim.htm) dataset.
 We are excited to share with traffic researchers and engineers who are in need of a cleaner version.
+The reconstruction study paper will be published soon.

 Here are some comparison with the raw data